Bryanston (011) 463 8330 | Wilgeheuwel (011) 794 4566

 Natasha Gertzen

-Natasha grew up in Johannesburg where she matriculated from Parktown High School for Girls.
-She completed her BSc in Physiotherapy at the University of Cape Town, before moving to Barberton, Mpumalanga for community service.
 She has a strong passion for the outdoors, nature, and people.
-This translates into her interactions with her patients where she is compassionate, patient and longs to see them return to doing what they love and living life to the full.
+This translates into her interactions with her patients where she is compassionate, patient and longs to see her patients return to doing what they love and living life to the full.

 Natasha is always eager for a new experience to gain a broader perspective on the world.
 She has a wide sporting history, including hockey, water polo, and horse riding during school, and ultimate frisbee at a national level while at university.
-She currently enjoys running, trail running and trying any new sport.
+She currently enjoys running, trail running, and trying any new sport.

 Gillian Robertson